ejriffer/Data-410-Project-2/README.md

 mse(yhat_test,ytest)
 ```
 The mse (mean squared error) of the predicted vs. actual y values are a good indicator of a regressiors accuracy.
-For the LWR code seen above the mse was ~15.96.
+For the lowess code seen above the mse was ~15.96.

 ## Random Forest Regression
 Another type of regression is Random Forest Regression (RFR).
 RFR is an ensemble learning technique that builds multiple decision trees, making a 'forest'.
 RFR is more resilient to outliers, which can imporve external validity between the train and test sets.
 Another benefit is that the python library sklearn has an RFR function built in, so no code needs to be written.